Home » Condiments & Sauces » 5-Minute Cranberry Orange Relish

 What can I do with leftover cranberry orange relish?

 • Make a smoothie.
-Blend together 1 cup leftover cranberry orange relish with a frozen banana, 1 cup of pineapple chunks, 1/2 cup milk, and 1 cup of crushed ice.
+Blend together 1 cup of leftover cranberry orange relish with a frozen banana, 1 cup of pineapple chunks, ½ cup of milk, and 1 cup of crushed ice.
 Refreshing!

-• Make a yogurt parfait.
-Spoon cranberry relish over yogurt and sprinkle with granola.
+• Use it for breakfast.
+Spoon cranberry relish over yogurt and sprinkle with granola, or spoon it over pancakes and waffles!

 • Spice up your oatmeal.
 Add a spoonful of cranberry orange relish on top of your breakfast oatmeal and drizzle with maple syrup—delicious!